 Cook the chicken just 2 minutes per side (it won't brown much at this phase, and that's fine.
 You will probably have to do this in two batches).
 Don't cook it until it is done, it should still be uncooked in the middle.
 Remove to a plate.

 After removing the chicken to a plate, add the onion to the pot and sauté until translucent.
-Stir occasionally.
+Stir occasionally and scraping up all of the browned bits from the bottom of the pot (deglaze).

-When onion is ready, dump the plate of chicken and all of the juices into the pot.
+When the onion is softened, dump the plate of chicken and all of the juices into the pot.

 Pour the reserved marinade over the chicken.

-Turn off the Sauté mode and put the lid on the pot.
+Turn off the Sauté setting and put the lid on the pot.
 Turn the steam release knob to the Sealing position.

-Press the Manual (or Pressure Cook) button, then the + or - button to choose 8 minutes.
+Press the Manual (or Pressure Cook) button, then the +/- button or dial to choose 8 minutes.
 High pressure.

-When the cooking cycle has ended, let the pot sit and naturally release the steam for 10 minutes.
-Then turn the knob and manually release the remaining steam.
+When the cooking cycle has ended, let the pot sit undisturbed to naturally release the pressure for 10 minutes.
+Then turn the knob and manually release the remaining pressure/steam.

 When the pin in the lid drops, open the lid.